|

 similar to what you can expect in the real lab.

-Please note, that our bootcamp is 90 % hands-on, with a morning
+Please note, that our bootcamp is over 90 % hands-on, with a morning

 lectured session on most days, covering the gaps and deficits which we discovered during our monitoring.